Homeland Security chief grilled over Abu Dhabi travel clearance

 The new secretary presented his priorities, which included cybersecurity, the threat from militants being trained in Syria, border security and improving management and morale.

-More than 100 congressional panels have jurisdiction over the department, which was formed after the attacks of Sept.
-11, 2001, and employs more than 200,000 people.
-(Reporting by Doina Chiacu; Editing by Jonathan Oatis)
+More than 100 congressional panels have jurisdiction over the department, which was formed after the attacks of September 11, 2001, and employs more than 200,000 people.